Plananas/NetNucleus/README.md

----
-Name: NetNucleus
-Description: A Small Web Application for managing a classroom environment # Max 31 characters
-versions:
-  - 0.1
----
+# Netnucleus

-- A Simple Web application for managing a classroom environment
+A Simple Web application for managing a classroom environment

 ## Introduction